alexanderdfox/Stickers/README.md

 # 🎨 Stickers

 A fun, Kid Pix-inspired drawing app where you can draw with emojis, create patterns, and unleash your creativity!
+Available in two versions:

-Built with HTML5 Canvas and vanilla JavaScript.
+- **Web Version** - Built with HTML5 Canvas and vanilla JavaScript (see below)
+- **Native App** - Swift/SwiftUI app for macOS and iOS (see [Swift Version](#-swift-native-app) section)

 ## 🌟 Highlights